latt-dev/latt-cms/README.md

 Content Management System for Latt App driving creating/updating predefined paths, courses, lessons and quizzes

+## Important prerequisite note

+Many packages are obsolete now (2023) and require older (14) Node version to be installed, `.nvmrc` states that explicitly (if you use NVM).

 ## Quick Start

 1. `npm install`